tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 In this building block, you will discover how to create and configure a simple and robust VM instance in [Google Cloud](https://cloud.google.com/?hl=en), designed to overcome memory or power constraints limitations.
 Say goodbye to obstacles and embrace seamless computing.

-With this guide you'll see how to:
+After going through this guide, you'll get more familiar with:

-- Establish a VM instance in Google Cloud with optimized configurations.
+- Establishing a VM instance in Google Cloud with optimized configurations.
-- Use [Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/docker/) for a reproducible environment.
+- Using [Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/docker/) for a reproducible environment.
-- Learn about NVIDIA drivers in order to access GPUs power.
+- NVIDIA drivers in order to access GPUs power.

 ## Initialize a new instance